Public Health Nutrition - MPH

 Your Practicum

-In the Department of Exercise and Nutrition Sciences, the Practicum is designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
-The Practice Activity can be related to either primary research or public health practice.
+In the Department of Exercise and Nutrition Sciences, the Practicum is designed to engage students in an Applied Practice Experience—a planned, supervised, and evaluated experience in a public health organization.
+The Applied Practice Experience can be related to either primary research public health practice.
 It might include activities such as conducting literature reviews, writing proposals, designing ad campaigns, and collecting and analyzing data.

 Although not encouraged, students may complete the practicum requirement at their current place of employment, provided that: